-Annual Distribution US\$2.6 million (or 2.8% of run rate revenue) Description ccComm is a Sprint retailer with over 95 locations throughout the Northwest and Central United States.
+Annual Distribution US\$2.7 million (3.0% of Run Rate Revenue) Description ccComm is a Sprint retailer with over 95 locations throughout the Northwest and Central United States.
 Contribution History In January 2017, the Corporation purchased preferred units in ccComm for US\$4.0 million.
 The Corporation contributed an additional US\$2.2 million in August 2017 to complete an acquisition of additional Sprint retail locations.
 In May 2018, the Corporation contributed an additional US\$10.0 million to fund the acquisition of additional Sprint locations.
 In exchange for the contribution, the Corporation is entitled to an initial annualized distribution of US\$1.4 million.
-Subsequent to June 30, 2019, the Corporation contributed an additional US\$2.0 million to fund working capital as ccComm's main supplier accelerated their historical payment terms requiring an investment in working capital.
-In exchange for the additional contribution, the Corporation is entitled to US\$0.3 million of annualized distributions.
-Performance ccComm's revenue and EBITDA have increased for the four months ended April 30, 2019, compared to the same period in 2018 due to the acquisition completed in May 2018. ccComm's distribution reset down negative 6% based on net revenue, confirmed by audited results, effective January 1, 2019.
-The reset only impacts 38% of invested capital as the third tranche funded in May 2018 resets for the first time in January 1, 2020.
-Fair Value The fair value of the ccComm units were unchanged during the three and six months ending June 30, 2019.
+In the three months ended September 30, 2019, the Corporation contributed an additional US\$3.0 million to fund working capital as ccComm's main supplier accelerated their historical payment terms requiring an investment in working capital.
+In exchange for the additional contribution, the Corporation is entitled to US\$0.4 million of annualized distributions.
+Performance ccComm's revenue and EBITDA have increased for the eight months ended August 31, 2019, compared to the same period in 2018 due to the acquisition completed in May 2018.
+Fair Value The fair value of the ccComm units were unchanged during the three and nine months ending September 30, 2019.
 The fair value of the ccComm units will fluctuate each quarter with foreign exchange rates but the underlying valuation of the ccComm units is evaluated each quarter.
-ECR The ECR at June 30, 2019 remains below 1.0x.
+ECR The ECR has shown recent improvement, but remains below 1.0x.
+However, with no debt and improving results the Corporation expects distributions to continue.